You might also want to try Baltic Bakery at 4627 S. Hermitage and Bruno's

 for metaphysical supplies and information.*

-Post by Mr. AWe're flying into Chicago (Midway) at the end of this week and would love to
+We're flying into Chicago (Midway) at the end of this week and would love to

 find a Lithuanian bakery that sells bacon buns and a good rye bread.